kubernetes/community/sig-cli/contributing.md

 Sign using the same email identity that you plan to use to push code via git (i.e., the output of `git config user.email`).

+If you have trouble, ask for help at `helpdesk@rt.linuxfoundation.org`.

 ### Adopt an issue

 New contributors can try the following to work on an existing [bug] or [approved design][design repo]: